-Disneyland Paris consists of two parks: Disneyland Park and Walt Disney Studios Park.
+Disneyland Paris has two parks: Disneyland Park and Walt Disney Studios Park.

-This park features fairytales and Disney characters as well as the Sleeping Beauty Castle, shows, attractions, and parades.
-This theme park will amaze your eyes with the genuine magic that only Disney knows how to transmit.
+This park features fairytales and Disney characters, as well as the Sleeping Beauty Castle, shows, attractions, and parades.
+This theme park will amaze your eyes with the genuine magic that only Disney can transmit.

 See Related: Do Hotels Take Cash?

 On the other hand, this park offers a mind-blowing and eye-catching experience with all the fantastic events, including Elsa’s sing-along in her ice palace, the encounter with your favorite characters, and the Toy Story Playland.
 It receives 5.2 million visitors annually, ranking it third among all the theme parks in Europe.